return42/sphkerneldoc/linux_src_doc/drivers/mfd/twl-core_c.rst

 Description
 -----------

-Returns the result of operation - 0 is success
+Returns 0 on success or else a negative error code.

 .. _`twl_i2c_read`: